science-en-poche/yelandur/API.md

 }
 ```

-If you are logged in, you can add an `access=private` argument, and the
+If you are logged in, you can add an `access=private` argument, and the results
-results will be restricted to the users to which you have access,
-including their private information.
-So if you are logged in as `jane`
+will be restricted yourself but will include private information.
+So if you are
-and have access only to yourself, a `GET /users?access=private` will
+logged in as `jane`, a `GET /users?access=private` will yield:
-yield:

 ```json
 {